willklein/design-system-success/slides.md

 <!--

-Despite my warnings - he was thrilled with the idea
+Despite my warnings - he was all in.
+He got to work creating headcount and a new role that never existed before.
+I remember he sent me an empty document to create my job description.

-Four months later, I joined the team as their design system developer advocate.
+Four months later, I joined the team as their very first design system developer advocate.

 Now before I continue any further in the story, I need to be very clear about something.